-Explains what post-traumatic stress disorder (PTSD) and complex PTSD are, including possible causes and how you can access treatment and support.
-Includes tips for helping yourself, and guidance for friends and family.
+Explains what complex PTSD is, including possible causes and how you can access treatment and support.

 Complex post-traumatic stress disorder (complex PTSD, sometimes abbreviated to c-PTSD or CPTSD) is a condition where you experience some symptoms of PTSD along with some additional symptoms, such as:

 "At times I felt nothing was going to end the distress, experiencing more than 10 flashbacks a day...
 It was a long process of recovery, with lots of bumps along the road, but the right medication and long-term therapy with someone I came to trust, has changed my life."

 If you have complex PTSD you may be particularly likely to experience what some people call an 'emotional flashback', in which you have intense feelings that you originally felt during the trauma, such as fear, shame, sadness or despair.
 You might react to events in the present as if they are causing these feelings, without realising that you are having a flashback.

 The types of traumatic events that can cause complex PTSD include:

 You are more likely to develop complex PTSD if:

 "Developing PTSD after experiencing domestic violence was not something I was prepared for.
 Physically I left my old home.
 Mentally I am still there.
 The prison is no longer that house – it is my mind.
 My thoughts.
 My memories."